A deposit of $350.00 is required to save your spot!

 •Dance Hall Rock

 Due to the distance from the town of Escalante (40 miles to some of our locations over washboard grading) camping will be the best option for the duration, we will meet Thursday evening at Nemo's, the best burger joint in Utah! for a meet and greet and discuss meeting points, locations, and times.
 The workshop will begin Friday and conclude Sunday early afternoon!
-GSENM has several designated camping areas, and are first come first serve, although there should be no issue finding adequate space for the 7 of us.
+GSENM has one dispersed camping area near our operational area, in Sooner rocks, and requires an overnight permit.
+We as group will check into the visitors center to discuss overnight permitting and camping.

 Enjoy this incredible landscape, and learn how to create beautiful Astro and Landscape imagery!